alexvmt/stationarity_dashboard/README.md

 a tracker map visualizes animal tracks, including clustering of locations, and a zoomable time series plot  shows, for a selected individual, moved distances from one day to another.
 The interface allows to filter for individuals and specific date ranges (such as last day / week / 30 days / 60 days / ... / last year / all time).
-It also allows to dynamically set maximum distance and minimum duration inputs for identifiying stationary individuals.
+It also allows to dynamically set maximum distance and minimum duration inputs for identifying stationary individuals.
 This app is the successor of [this](https://github.com/alexvmt/animal-movement-summary-and-stationarity-analysis) one.

 ## Documentation